Brandon-T/J-Std/README.md

 J-Std
 =====

-A Library for Java - Implementing C &amp; C++ functionality into Java.
+A Library for Java - Implementing necessary classes for making IO easier and some C &amp; C++ functionality in Java.